 A private sector, pro-active approach to better synchronize workforce skills with the needs of the changing economy

-The Minnesota Chamber of Commerce launched Business Education Networks to narrow the workforce skills gap by better connecting employers with high school and college students, and with higher education and workforce training systems.
-Our goal is to ensure that businesses have ready access to highly skilled workers they want to employ, and to make certain that students from all backgrounds complete degree and certificate programs in areas where they will have meaningful employment opportunities.
-Finding qualified workers is essential to make Minnesota ready for the future – ready for change and ready to grow.
+Business Education Networks, launched by the Minnesota Chamber of Commerce, seeks to narrow the workforce skills gap by better connecting employers with high school and college students.
+A key to this success is bringing together local chambers, employers, and educators, to focus on a common goal of strengthening tomorrow’s workforce.
+Because employers cannot find sufficient numbers of qualified job applicants during both good and bad economic times, this will ensure that businesses have ready access to highly skilled workers they want to employ.
+This will also ensure that students from all backgrounds complete degree and certificate programs in areas where they will have meaningful employment options.

 Engaging employers will be key to our success.
 Business Education Networks will: